 test-kit

-This bulletin that was put out by the New York State Department of Health (NYSDOH) recommends that you test your well water at least once a year for the presence of bacteria and every 3 to 5 years for other contaminants such as sediment.
+The New York State Department of Health suggests testing your well water annually for bacteria and every 3 to 5 years for other impurities, including sediment.

 How to Remove Sediment in Your Well Water